 Your First Visit

 Your initial appointment will often consist of a consultation explaining your condition and treatment options.
-Occasionally, surgery can be performed the same day as the consultation.
+Occasionally, surgery can be performed on the same day as the consultation.
 However, a complex medical history or treatment plan may require an evaluation and a second appointment to provide treatment on another day.

 - Your referral slip from the doctor who referred you – This is an important communication tool between doctors to avoid any confusion with the treatment plan that you and your dentist have agreed upon.